Harbby21/alx-low_level_programming/0x00-hello_world/README.md

-script that compiles a C file but does not link.
+script that generate the assembly code of a C code and in an output file.